 A little tip on how to mix colors, you can find in this Youtube tutorial (it works the same for Fimo clay):

 - Do not bake Fimo clay in a microwave

 - to wash your hands after using this clay

 - when you work with sharp objects like a crafting knife, be careful not to cut yourself!

-- to always check the maximum temperature to bake the clay, don’t put it up to high or too long, your piece will turn black
+- always check the maximum temperature to bake the clay, don’t put it up to high or too long, as your piece will turn black

 Fingerprints Or Dirt On Your Little Pieces Of Art.